codybrom/DocsetMCP/README.md

 # Search specific docset with language filter
 "Use search_docs for 'URLSession' in the apple_api_reference docset with Swift language"

+# Explore framework members using drilldown guidance
+"Search for 'SwiftData' then follow the drilldown note to see all members"

 # List all available tools
 "What frameworks are available in the nodejs docset?"